 should be able to lift and carry it.
 Spread over the body, it is very comforting, but not

 very easy to manipulate.
 Unfolded, it is a dead weight, like a small child who is not too

-you'll be glad it's not more than 20 pounds.
+be glad it's not more than 20 pounds

 3...
-Though our blankets are machine washable, 20 pounds is the maximum we feel
+Though our blankets are machine washable, 20 pounds is the maximum that

 would be safe in the average washing machine.

-4....We feel that though our blankets are well constructed, with 4 layers of fabric, over
+4....Though our blankets are well constructed, with 4 layers of fabric, over 20 pounds could

-20 pounds could put too much strain on the stitching when the blanket is being pulled
+put too much strain on the stitching when the blanket is being pulled around and

-: If you still want more weight, we suggest that you purchase two blankets to use
+If you still need more weight, we suggest that you purchase two blankets to use together.
+If

 |How Much Weight Should I Put